MattCSmith/Project-365/README.md

 ## Day 102
 #### **Project:** Challenged.Dev - Next.js Frontend
 I had very little time today, so I spent an hour just working on the leaderboard again.

+## Day 103
+#### **Project:** Challenged.Dev - Next.js Frontend
+I spent today working on building the footer and making some general improvements to the overall styling and theme of the site, working towards a more cohesive design.